Aubameyang scores, Iwobi missing as Arsenal secure crucial win against Valencia | Goal.com

 28 – Pierre-Emerick Aubameyang has been directly involved in 28 goals in his 27 starts for Arsenal at the Emirates Stadium in all competitions (22 goals, 6 assists).
 Wakanda. #ARSVAL pic.twitter.com/IUTIIpGTbh— OptaJoe (@OptaJoe) May 2, 2019

-Nigeria’s Alex Iwobi and Egypt’s Mohamed Elneny were unused substitutes as Arsenal need just a draw to reach the Europa League final.
+Nigeria’s Alex Iwobi and Egypt’s Mohamed Elneny were unused substitutes.
+Arsenal are in a good position to progress to the Europa League final.